delassus/HElib/utils/key-gen/README.md

 # Key Generation and Management Pipeline

 ## Introduction
 This subdirectory provides additional utilities for use within a key management system.
+This code should be considered experimental.

 ## Difference to other utils
 This folder contains a plaintext generator `gen-data.cpp`, as well as `key-gen.cpp` an alternative key generation to `create-context.cpp`. `key-gen.cpp` differs from `create-context.cpp` in the following respects: